History of the Puerta del Sol: The renovation

 The second remodeling of Puerta del Sol began in 2005 and was completed in June 2009.
 The objectives of the works were to increase the pedestrian area (allowing a redistribution of the central space of the square), reduce road traffic, complete the pedestrianization process of Calle del Arenal and Calle Montera, connect the Metro network with the Cercanías network (affecting the eastern area of the square) and remove the EMT stops (moved to the junction of Sevilla and Alcalá).
 The connection with Cercanías allowed the construction of a new deep platform and direct connection with Nuevos Ministerios and Atocha stations.
 The works were assigned to the construction company Sacyr Vallehermoso.
 During this time, some accesses were closed to traffic and the eastern part of the square was forbidden to pedestrians by a metal fence.
-The excavation works were carried out in order to improve the infrastructure of the Metro station, and at the same time to connect Puerta del Sol with the Cercanías network lines.
+The excavation works were carried out to improve the infrastructure of the Metro station, and at the same time to connect Puerta del Sol with the Cercanías network lines.
 This connection made it possible to go directly from Puerta del Sol to the city's main railway stations: Atocha and Chamartín.

 As a result of the works, a new subway station appears on the surface: the pavilion designed by the architect Antonio Fernández Alba, popularly known as the glass igloo.
 The statue of the Mariblanca is placed again, this time at the head of Calle del Arenal.
-On September 25, 2009, the location of the statue of the bear and the strawberry tree is changed from the entrance of Calle del Carmen to the head of Calle de Alcalá, its original location in 1967.
+On September 25, 2009, the location of the Statue of the Bear and the Strawberry Tree is changed from the entrance of Calle del Carmen to the head of Calle de Alcalá, its original location in 1967.
 The sidewalk on the north side is widened because Arenal, Preciados, Carmen, Montera and Alcalá streets (partially) become pedestrian streets.
 The access to the square with automobiles is activated only in the axis Calle Mayor-Carrera de San Jerónimo.
 With this project and the pedestrianization of Plaza de Callao and Calle Preciados, several hundred square meters of roadway are extended in the area.
 A new subway station is added (three in total).
 A new plaque commemorating kilometer zero is placed, removing the previous one because it was very worn out.
 The inauguration of the new Puerta del Sol, on June 27, 2009, brings the renovations to an end.